 \section{Software description}

 We support lattice gauge theory in 4-dimensional Euclidean spacetime.
-We cover most of standard technologies.
-Also we implement a Wizard for parameter files.
-Our code LatticeQCD.jl has following functionalities.
+We cover most standard techniques.
+We also implement a wizard for parameter files.
+Our code, LatticeQCD.jl, has the following functionalities.

-If one specified other than $N_f=4, 8$ with the staggered fermion HMC, RHMC is automatically used.
-For a machine with the Apple Silicon, $N_f=1-8$ is available.
-Parallelization is supported by MPI, which can be used in \href{https://github.com/akio-tomiya/Gaugefields.jl}{Gaugefields.jl} and \href{https://github.com/akio-tomiya/LatticeDiracOperators.jl}{LatticeDiracOperators.jl} (see Appendix \ref{sec HMC with MPI}).
-We perform consistency checks with several references.
+If one specifies other than $N_f=4, 8$ with the staggered-fermion HMC, RHMC is automatically used.
+For a machine with Apple Silicon, $N_f=1-8$ is available.
+Parallelization is supported by MPI, which can be used with \href{https://github.com/akio-tomiya/Gaugefields.jl}{Gaugefields.jl} and \href{https://github.com/akio-tomiya/LatticeDiracOperators.jl}{LatticeDiracOperators.jl} (see Appendix \ref{sec HMC with MPI}).
+We perform consistency checks against several references.
 See Appendix \ref{sec:Consistency check}.